tokoba/gemini-mcp-tool-nano/README.md

 This is a simple Model Context Protocol (MCP) server that allows AI assistants to interact with the [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
 It enables the AI to leverage the power of Gemini's massive token window for large analysis, especially with large files and codebases using the `@` syntax for direction.

+# TLDR:
-# TLDR: '(i want it on claude code!)'
+`(i want it on claude code!)`

-- 1. Install, ask claude naturally to use gemini, save tokens.
+- Outcome: Install, ask claude naturally to use gemini, save tokens.
 - 2. Add this to your claude desktop config.

 ```